 The Community Infrastructure Levy (CIL) is a levy that local authorities can charge on developments in their area.
 CIL income can be used to fund additional infrastructure required to support new development including roads, schools, green spaces and community facilities.

 The levy is charged in pounds (£) per square metre on new floorspace (measured as gross internal area) of any type of development which has a CIL rate set in the Charging Schedule.

 There will be occasions when a development will be liable for CIL as well as there being the requirement for the completion of a planning obligation.
-Such obligations will relate to site specific requirements that are necessary to make the proposed development acceptable in planning terms while adhering to the provisions of Regulations 122 and 123 of the CIL Regulations.
+Such obligations will relate to site specific requirements that are necessary to make the proposed development acceptable in planning terms while adhering to the provisions of Regulations 122 of the CIL Regulations and the NPPF.

 Development in the South Downs National Park

 The South Downs National Park Planning Authority (SDNPA) introduced CIL charging on 1st April 2017.